Nicky Hopkins Biography

 In June he moved to San Francisco.

-Nicky was invited by the Stones to play the Hyde Park but Nicky declined because of his busy agenda on the other side of the Atlantic, he also declined to attend the 1969 tour of the US and then the Rolling Stones decided to put Stu on piano (as all previous tours) but now on stage instead of the back of the stage as previously done.
+Nicky was invited by the Stones to play the Hyde Park but Nicky declined because of his busy agenda on the other side of the Atlantic, he also declined to attend the 1969 tour of the US and then the Rolling Stones decided to put Stu on piano (as all previous tours).
 However Nicky attended the Rolling Stones final sessions and edition of "Let it Bleed" in Los Angeles from October 17 to 26.

 Back in San Francisco, Nicky attended the sessions and recorded the album "Volunteers" for Jefferson Airplane and played the Airplane's live set in Woodstock.